-WASHINGTON, Aug.
-3, 2015 – Land O’Frost, Inc., a Lansing, Ill., establishment, is recalling approximately 17 pounds of summer sausage product due to misbranding, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
-The product contains pork which is not declared on the product label.
+WASHINGTON, Oct.
+5, 2017 – Sandridge RMH Acquisition, LLC, a Morton Ill. establishment, is recalling approximately 1,222 pounds of ready-to-eat beef products due to misbranding and undeclared allergens, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+The products are mislabeled as beef pot roast but the package actually contains beef meatloaf.
+The beef meatloaf product contains wheat and soybean oil, known allergens, which are not declared on the product label.

-The beef summer sausage items were produced on July 25, 2015.
-The following product is subject to recall: [View Labels (PDF Only)]
+The ready-to-eat homestyle beef pot roast items were produced and packaged on September 6, 2017.
+The following products are subject to recall: [View Labels (PDF Only)]

-The product subject to recall bears the establishment number “EST. 500” which is printed with the lot code on the package.
-These items were shipped to retail locations in Minnesota.
+The products subject to recall bear establishment number “EST. 17789B” inside the USDA mark of inspection.
+These items were shipped to retail locations in Florida and Georgia.

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify their customers of the recall and that steps are taken to make certain that the product is no longer available to consumers.

-Consumers with questions about the recall can contact the Land O’Frost Consumer Hotline at 1-800-762-9865.
-Media with questions about the recall can contact Carl Abbott, Vice President of Procurement, at (501) 268-2473.
+Consumers with questions about the recall can contact Bill Wiedmann, food safety and quality assurance manager, at (309) 291-2112.
+Media with questions about the recall can contact John Keech, plant manager, at (309) 291-2120.

 |USDA Recall Classifications|

 |Class I||This is a health hazard situation where there is a reasonable probability that the use of the product will cause serious, adverse health consequences or death.|